harveyAJ/williams-racing/README.md

 - The `RaceDataApp.Ui` - an _extremely bare bone_ frontend, that's just an Angular app that talks to the `Reader` service.
 - The `RaceDataApp.AppHost` is the Aspire service that bundles everything up together

-ALl of this is orchestrated together by `Aspire` (it's a Docker compose++ basically).
+All of this is orchestrated together by `Aspire` (it's a Docker compose++ basically).
 This will spin up the Postgres database for you in a Docker container, as well as the other 2 services (and the frontend)

 ## Improvements